-A new puppy is a fun, playful, cute, and often messy addition to the family.
-Don’t be nervous though – a little bit of training can go a long way!
+A is a fun, playful, cute, and often messy addition to the family.
+Don’t be nervous though – a little bit of can go a long way!

 Getting your puppy ready for a puppy play pen can help them know when high energy is appropriate and when they need to relax.
 It can also make a big difference in house training!

 Start Right Away